kmassada/kmassada.github.io/_posts/2021/2021-04-27-ghost-backup.md

 ```

 create storage bucket and set the lifecycle policy and versioning.

 ```shell
 gsutil mb -b on -p $PROJECT_ID -c $STORAGE_CLASS -l $BUCKET_LOCATION -b on gs://$PROJECT_ID-ghost-backup
 gsutil versioning set on gs://$PROJECT_ID-ghost-backup gsutil lifecycle set lifecycle.json gs://$PROJECT_ID-ghost-backup
 ```

+now let's enable [UBL](https://cloud.google.com/storage/docs/uniform-bucket-level-access).
+UBL is this thing that allows you to enforce IAM roles/permissions (`roles/storage.objectViewer`) on a bucket (`gs://$PROJECT_ID-ghost-backup`) restricted only to a GCP service account (`serviceAccount:$NODE_SA_ID`).

-now let's enable [UBL](https://cloud.google.com/storage/docs/uniform-bucket-level-access), `NODE_SA_ID` is the service account I used to create the instance in [Running Ghost on GCP](/running-ghost-on-gcp), which will allow me to bypass having to deal with credentials.
+`NODE_SA_ID` is the service account I used to create the instance in [Running Ghost on GCP](/running-ghost-on-gcp), which will allow me to bypass having to deal with credentials management.

 ```shell